hdShang/arxiv-daily/docs/cs-CL/2025-08-15/papers/250815811v2-from-clicks-to-preference-a-multi-stage-alignment-framework-for-gene.md

 ---
 layout: default
-title: From Clicks to Preference: A Multi-stage Alignment Framework for Generative Query Suggestion in Conversational System
+title: "From Clicks to Preference: A Multi-stage Alignment Framework for Generative Query Suggestion in Conversational System"
 ---

 # From Clicks to Preference: A Multi-stage Alignment Framework for Generative Query Suggestion in Conversational System